nice-game-hints/lsl-wetdreams-one/120-lemma/020-posters.md

 title: Hang the posters
 ---

 Lemma gave you a stack of posters.
-Hang them on the walls.
+Hang them on walls to help her spread the word.

-# Where?
+You _could_ also go to Lefty's and throw them all into the trash bin.
+But you wouldn't do that, wouldn't you? ^[ You get an achievement if you try this. ]

+# Where should I put the posters then?
 All around.
 There are those empty spaces that you can see with space bar.
 You should do this while you solve other puzzles.

-# List them!
+# List the poster locations
 Okay, here goes:
  * At the Salon du Lézard inside wall
  * Leisure Suite counter ^[ Say it is for a new sex toy. ]